the site for finding a nursing job worldwide

 General Educational Requirements and Professional Conditions for Nurses in Switzerland

 Switzerland has a considerable shortage of nurses and other health care professionals.
 But there is an almost absolute requirement that an applicant speaks one of the national languages (German, French or Italian).
 The sites below are almost all in German, some have a French Language option.
-As a consequence of similarity in the nurses education system, which is basically an apprenticeship and not a University level course, and also because of commonality of language, Germany has been the largest supplier of foreign nurses to Switzerland.
+As a consequence of similarity in the nurses education system, which is basically an apprenticeship and until recently, not a University level course, and also because of commonality of language, Germany has been the largest supplier of foreign nurses to Switzerland.
+More recently, with the Bologna education reform, nursing has also become a profession taught at the Fachhochschule to Bachelors Degree Level.

 All certificates or employment records, such as references submitted for evaluation and for obtaining the credentials have to be in either German, French, Italian or English.

 The SBK-ASI also recommends foreign, non-German speaking, nurses to follow a course familiarizing themselves with the Cultural differences that exist between their country of origin and those of Switzerland.
-For more details on all these points, you can contact the place below on the left:
+For more details on all these points, you can contact the SBK-ASI (Swiss Professional Association for Nurses).

 SBK - ASI